garnertb/suite-qgis-plugin/doc/source/manual/gui.rst

 		By default, it is created from the current HEAD, but you can select any other branch, tag or commit ID.
 Commit ID's are introduced manually in the corresponding textbox.
 Shortened commit IDs are supported.

 		If the *force* option is selected, it will be created even if a branch with the specified name already exists.
-If the *checkout* option is selected, the HEAD of the repostiory will point at the created branch.
+If the *checkout* option is selected, the HEAD of the repository will point at the created branch.

 	- *Switch/checkout...*.
 Changes the current HEAD of the repo, so it point to a specified branch, tag or commit.
 The reference to point to is selected in the following dialog.